mayakraft/math-for-artists/03/index.md

 ### Duality

-there are really only 3 symmetry groups: tetra, hexa/octa, dodeca/icosa.
-But they are related and it's possible to embed between them.
+the 5 Platonic solids can be reduced to 3 symmetry groups: tetra, hexa/octa, dodeca/icosa.
+But even these groups are related and it's possible to embed between them.

-dual shapes - a square. dual of octahedron is cube - the thing that tessellates 3D space so well.
+dual shapes - a square. dual of octahedron is cube - the thing that tessellates 3D space so well. (cross polytopes, this is the reason squares tessellate 2D space so well too)

 do other shapes tessellate 3d space? not regular